personalaiexchange/.github/profile/README.md

 **PAIX is an open protocol for email that standardizes how personal AI agents connect, communicate, and act on behalf of individuals.**

-It doesn’t replace email — it extends it.
+It doesn't replace email — it extends it.
-PAIX builds on the world’s most universal communication system to give people and their AI twins a shared, flexible interface with services, providers, and other agents.
+PAIX builds on the world's most universal communication system to give people and their AI twins a shared, flexible interface with services, providers, and other agents.

-Think of PAIX like a USB-C connector for personal AI — it doesn’t define the data inside the message (that’s up to the sender), but it standardizes the interface logic:
+Think of PAIX like a USB-C connector for personal AI — it doesn't define the data inside the message (that's up to the sender), but it standardizes the interface logic:
 Who sends the message, how it can be received, and how it can be acted on — by both humans and agents.

 ### What PAIX enables: